sleepingkiwi/wsl-dotfiles/readme.md

 load the URL to setup your firefox colour theme in Firefox browsers!

-### `./qmk-plank-keymap`
+### `./qmk-keymaps`

-backup of the keymap and config files for my planck layout.
+backup of the keymap and config files for my planck and iris layouts.
 Requires qmk firmware to make and flash.

+for the most part you can follow [this guide](https://docs.qmk.fm/#/newbs_getting_started) to get qmk setup

+WSL cannot flash over CLI so you will need to use QMK Toolbox from Windows to do the actual flash.

+You can copy the `sleepinkiwi` directories from here into a clean qmk setup (i.e. `~/qmk_firmware/keyboards/keebio/iris/keymaps/sleepingkiwi`)

+Then you can compile like  qmk compile -kb keebio/iris/rev3 -km sleepingkiwi

+But probably just read [the qmk docs](https://docs.qmk.fm/#/newbs_building_firmware) if you need to change them!

 ---